Indian Bank AGM approves ₹18.25 dividend, ₹5000 crore equity raise

 1 Day5 Days1 Month6 Months1 Year5 Years

-What specific business growth areas will the ₹5000 crore capital raise primarily target?
+What specific business segments will Indian Bank prioritize for expansion using the proposed ₹5000 crore capital raise?

 Indian Bank held one to one interaction with GIC Re on 16 Jun 2026